-Our TMS technician, Ian Gerber, is extensively trained in operating the TMS machine and conducting sessions.
-He directs magnetic stimulation to precise points in your brain configuration that our psychiatrists develop custom for you.
+Ian Gerber, our resident TMS technician, is extensively trained in operating TMS machines and conducting sessions.
+Ian directs magnetic stimulation to precise points in your brain configuration that our psychiatrists custom develop for each patient.

-We ask all patients to complete a short questionnaire to assess their recent emotional state and outlook.
-Once returned, we set up an appointment for further discussion about whether TMS is best for your needs.
+All patients must complete a short questionnaire to assess their current emotional state and outlook.
+Once reviewed, we set up an appointment to discuss the treatment if it’s right for you.

 2. Medical Eligibility